bgbg/gorelik.net/_posts/2017/2017-07-07-the-first-lesson-of-the-data-visualization-course-is-available.md

  - "data-visualization"
  - "data-visualization-beyond-the-tutorial"
  - "tutorial"
+cover_image: "/assets/img/2017/07/screen-shot-2017-07-07-at-11-03-47.png"
 layout: "post"
 ---

 The first lesson of the course [Data Visualization Beyond the Tutorial](https://gorelik.net/course/) is online!
 Go to the [lesson page](https://gorelik.net/course/data-visualization-what-why-and-how/) to watch the lesson video.
 There's also an assignment!

 Do you know a friend, a colleague, a classmate who needs to communicate numbers as part of their works?
 Let them know about this course.
 They will thank you :-)

 https://youtu.be/N54OeCNTaLU